Stop Scrolling. Start Doing

-For too long, restaurants have treated dietary restrictions as a chore—a legal obligation they have to fulfill just to keep you from complaining to the manager.
-They give you the "Special Menu," which is usually just a photocopied sheet of paper listing all the things they’ve removed from their actual food.
+For too long, restaurants have treated dietary restrictions like a chore—a legal obligation to keep you from complaining to the manager.
+They hand you the "Special Menu," which is usually just a photocopied sheet of paper listing all the things they’ve removed from their actual food.

-When a kitchen simply "removes the gluten" or "subtracts the meat" without adding flavor, they aren't cooking for you; they’re just managing a liability.
+When a kitchen simply "removes the gluten" or "subtracts the meat" without adding flavor, they aren't cooking; they’re just managing a liability.
 This is the Dietary Dead-End.
-You’ve been gaslit into believing that your choices (or your allergies) mean you have to trade "flavor" for "safety."
-You aren't a guest; you’re a "restriction" at Table 4.
+You’ve been gaslit into believing that your allergies or choices mean you have to trade "flavor" for "safety."
+You aren't a guest; you’re just a "restriction" at Table 4.

-You end up going to the same three "safe" spots over and over again because you’re terrified of the "Side Salad for Dinner" scenario.
-Your culinary world has shrunk to the size of a postage stamp, and you’re bored out of your mind.
+In cities like Austin, London, or Portland, the problem isn't a lack of food—it’s the Single-Option Trap.
+You search for a "Vegan-friendly" spot, and Google sends you to a steakhouse because they have one sad portobello mushroom burger.
+You end up at the same three "safe" spots forever because you're terrified of the "Side Salad for Dinner" scenario.
+Your culinary world has shrunk to the size of a postage stamp.

 The "Main Event" Rule: If the dish wasn't designed from the ground up to be plant-based or gluten-free, don't order it.
 A "substitution" is almost always a downgrade.